gomorpheus/morpheus-apidoc/source/includes/_zone_resource_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-active      | null | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access resourcePermissions.allPlans  | null | Pass true to allow access all plans resourcePermissions.plans  | null | Array of plans that are allowed access
+active      |  | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  |  | Array of tenant account ids that are allowed access resourcePermissions.all  |  | Pass true to allow access all groups resourcePermissions.sites  |  | Array of groups that are allowed access resourcePermissions.allPlans  |  | Pass true to allow access all plans resourcePermissions.plans  |  | Array of plans that are allowed access

 ## Delete a Resource Pool